BitDevsNBO/bitdevsnbo.org/content/about/_index.md

 sharing and lively discussion.
-In the weeks preceding the event, discussion topics are collated by meetup members from a variety of sources: pull requests in popular git repositories (e.g. Bitcoin Core, lnd, c-lightning, Joinmarket, Elements Alpha and Electrum), research papers, technical blog posts, IRC logs, network monitors and more.
+In the weeks preceding the event, discussion topics are collated by meetup members from a variety of sources: pull requests in popular git repositories (e.g. Bitcoin Core, lnd, c-lightning, Joinmarket, Elements Alpha, Fedimint and Electrum), research papers, technical blog posts, IRC logs, network monitors and more.
 To complete the meeting, members present open source projects, companies, research and other relevant materials.
 A feedback and Q&A section follow.
 After the event the group gathers at a nearby restaurant to